 Should I Get a Dental Assisting Associate Degree or Certificate?

-An associate degree, on the other hand, takes longer to complete but does arm you with general education classes that may benefit your career overall.
+An associate degree takes longer to complete.
+However, it arms you with general education classes that may benefit your overall career.
 Some employers may prefer candidates with degrees.
 Additionally, holding an AS may qualify you for more career advancement opportunities later on.

 Discover Your Career as a Dental Assistant

-Carrington College’s Dental Assisting Program offers you the hands-on training you need for a job in dental assisting.
+Carrington College’s Dental Assisting program offers you hands-on training for a job in dental assisting.
 Take the first step on your way to a new career.

 Prepare for a Career in Dental Assisting With Carrington College

 Carrington College takes great pride in its faculty and students.
 Most faculty have real-life experience working in dental facilities.